MolBIFFM/diana/README.md

 enrichment by these proteins is computed with respect to proteins represented in the protein-protein interaction network, instead of the entire species-specific annotation associated with any proteins from the reference set.
-Subsets consist of proteins exceeding a specified range of protein-specific measurements.
+Subsets consist of proteins exceeding a specified absolute or relative range of protein-specific measurements.

 ```json
 {